A cave is a hollow place in the ground, often very deep but also quite small like a grotto. Here is a nice selection av 10 great caves.

 Solutional caves are the most frequently occurring caves.
 They form in soluble rock and may become very large.
 I will be presenting seven examples of solutional caves.
 The hyperlinked titles are to my articles from the visit.
 So, let’s start with the first of our 10 great caves.

-Pictured below.
+The St Marcel Grotto is pictured below.
 So far 57 km of galleries in this vast cave system has been explored.
 The guided tour will take you a few hundred metres into the cave, past the water-basins you see on the picture and into huge galleries and rooms.
 There once was an underground river running here, but at one time in history it dried out.

 2. Petralona Cave in Chalkidiki, Greece